krauseannelize/notes-google-data-analytics-prof/4-Process-Data-from-Dirty-to-Clean/3-Data-cleaning-with-sql.md

 | **LENGTH()/LEN()** | Return the length of a string of text by counting the number of characters it contains |
 | **SUBSTR()** | Return a limited number of characters to create substrings from longer strings of text |
 | **TRIM()** | Remove leading, trailing, and repeated spaces in data |

 ---

+## Activity: Clean data using SQL

+In this activity, we import data from an external source into BigQuery and use SQL queries to clean the data.
+My summary of the activity can be viewed [here](/activities/sql/c04m03-clean-data-using-sql/c04m03-clean-data-using-sql.ipynb).

+---